mariasjoholm/Snake/README.md

 <img src="screenshots/3snakebody.png" alt="Snake eating and growing" width="400">

 **Game Over**
 If the snake runs into itself or the walls, the game ends.
-Your score is based on how many hearts/food you’ve eaten (1 point per heart):<br>
+Your score is based on how many hearts/food you’ve eaten (1 point= 1 heart/food):<br>
 <img src="screenshots/4gameover.png" alt="Game Over screen" width="400">

 **Restart**